Get up to €10,800 for a disrupted trip

 If you hear about a pending Condor strike, or any strike affecting airports, air traffic control, or other airline industry sectors, you should make it a point to stay on top of any developments.
 The best way to do this is through the Condor app or by enrolling in email or SMS alerts.

-The next thing you should do is determine what kind of strike is taking place.
-This will make a big difference later on if you have flight disruptions and want to seek recompense from Condor.
+The next thing you should do is determine what kind of strike is taking place and review the full list of airlines affected by strikes and compensation rules.
+This will make a big difference later on if you have flight disruptions and want to seek recompense Condor or strike compensation options with other airlines.

 Finally, check your booking.
 Read the terms and conditions, and see if you are allowed to change your flight without fees.
 You can usually alter your flight if you have a refundable ticket, but if you have a non-refundable ticket, you might have to speak with a Condor agent to see if they will let you make changes or cancel.